rytligc/dev-docs/docs/application-code-basics/c#/interfaces.md

-# Interfaces in C#
+# Interfaces in C\#

 Interfaces are groups of definitions for related functionalities that a (non-abstract) class or struct must implement.

+ Interfaces specify what a Class MUST have.
+It does not need to specify what a class MUST NOT have.
+The interface can't specify

+* Constructors
+* Fields

-All interfaces are typed as follows, starting by convention with a capital `I`
+All interfaces are typed as follows, starting by convention with a capital `I`.

 ```C#
 interface ISomeInterface